 1) Upon arriving to the venue, rows of ozen (small lacquer ware trays)/ were laid out with a chawan, wasanbon on kaishi (paper with which the confectionary, wasanbon, was laid), chasen, and katakuchi (a small pitcher-like bowl with a spout used to pour hot water into the tea bowl).
 The chawan all differed in appearance and were placed so that the “front” was facing you.
 In my case, the picture of the hen and rooster.

-4) To finish, we were then instructed to wipe the edge of the bowl where we had drank with our fingers and then wipe anything left on our fingers to the kaishi.
+4) To finish, we were then instructed to wipe the edge of the bowl where we had drunk with our fingers and then wipe anything left on our fingers to the kaishi.
 And that concluded our tea ceremony!

-Here’s some additional photos!
+Here are some additional photos!

 Another really fun and lovely time with Hacarus members!